edurbrito/bombardier-II/README.md

 The player should be presented with a message when starting or ending the game, giving him instructions or showing him the final score.

 ### Ending
-The game ends by three reasons:
+The game ends for three reasons:
 - As mentioned before, if the helicopter collides with a building;
 - If it loses all the energy, from clashing with monsters;
 - Or if every building is successfully put on the ground by its bombs.